thekingofcool/thekingofcool.github.io/about.md

 ---

 ## Professional Summary
-Former Structural Engineer (2016-2017), now Big Data Engineer (2018-present).

-Engaged in data development for more than 6 years.
-Experienced in cloud technology like AWS and using Python, R, and Scala as programming language.
-Skilled in Airflow and Apache Hadoop/Spark ecosystem applications such as Hadoop, Hive, Spark, HDFS/S3.
+Big Data Engineer with over 6 years of experience in data development, skilled in cloud technologies like AWS and proficient in Python, R, and Scala.
+Expertise in Airflow and the Apache Hadoop/Spark ecosystem (Hadoop, Hive, Spark, HDFS/S3).
+Previously a Structural Engineer with a background in Civil Engineering from Chongqing University.

-Before as a big data engineer, I was a structural engineer after 4 years' of Civil Engineering study at ChongQing University, which are both the position of creating things.

 I like sports.
-Boxing, frisbee, running.
-Make Sport a Daily Habit.
+Boxing, swimming, and running.
+Make sports a daily habit.

 ---